cyz7117/cyz7117.github.io/index.md

 ## About Me

-I am a high school student learning to code.
+I am Kaylee.
+I am a 11th grade high school student learning to code.

 ## About My Project